 As Meredith Martin began writing The Rise and Fall of Meter: Poetry and English National Culture, 1860-1930, she realized that the archival material that supported the book’s argument would not work in a traditional academic monograph.
-While still a graduate student, her advisor Yopie Prins suggested that she consult T. V. F. Brogan’s 1981 bibliography English Versification, 1570-1980 A Reference Guide With a Global Appendix, from which she began to gather primary materials; she supplemented these materials with others that were newly available online.
-The goal was to be able to search across the full-text of books and articles about English versification so as to open up the history of conversations, controversies, and accounts of English poetic form across centuries.
+In 2003, while still a graduate student at the University of Michigan, her advisor Yopie Prins suggested that she consult T. V. F. Brogan’s 1981 bibliography English Versification, 1570-1980 A Reference Guide With a Global Appendix, from which she began to gather primary materials for her dissertation; she supplemented these materials with others that were newly available online once she began her position at Princeton in 2006.
+Her goal was to provide scholars a way to search across the full-text of books and articles about English versification so as to open up the history of conversations, controversies, and accounts of English poetic form from across the centuries.
 From 2007 on, when she began to assemble the archive in earnest, she was in conversation with Brogan about the project; he passed away in 2012, and the Princeton Prosody Archive is dedicated to his memory.

-Concurrent to starting the Digital Humanities Initiative at Princeton (the gestational phase of what is now the Center for Digital Humanities), Martin and Wythoff shifted their focus away from journal articles when the Princeton’s Office of the General Counsel could not reach an agreement with Gale to allow for both full-text searching and page image displays for the periodical materials.
+Concurrent to starting the Digital Humanities Initiative at Princeton (the gestational phase of what is now the Center for Digital Humanities (CDH)), Martin and Wythoff shifted their focus away from journal articles when the Princeton’s Office of the General Counsel could not reach an agreement with Gale/Cengage to allow for both full-text searching and page image displays for the periodical materials in ECCO.
 With Wythoff’s help, the PPA partnered with Google Books and HathiTrust in 2011.
-The HathiTrust delivered more than 8,000 monographs—their full text and MARC metadata—for the PPA to host on its servers.
-In 2012, the PPA was awarded an Officer’s Grant from the Andrew W. Mellon Foundation to begin imagining a public version of the Archive.
+After a considerable amount of negotiation, the HathiTrust delivered more than 8,000 monographs—their full text and MARC metadata—for the PPA to host on its servers.
+In 2012, the PPA was awarded an Officer’s Grant from the Andrew W. Mellon Foundation to begin imagining a public-facing version of the searchable full-text data that would display images.
+Part of the Mellon grant provided a year of funding for Grant Wythoff to act as the inaugural Assistant in Research in the Humanities, a position usually reserved at Princeton for graduate students working in labs in the applied sciences.

-In 2013, Martin and Wythoff hired Travis Brown, who was then working at the Maryland Institute for Technology in the Humanities (MITH) and who had built the Shelley-Godwin Archive.
-Brown developed the back end of PPA 2.0, which allowed users to browse and search through its fully indexed content; the materials to that site were provided by the HathiTrust.
-In essence, the database structure Brown built existed alongside a Drupal interface designed by Ben Johnston, who had consulted on the project since 2011 but whose work as an educational technologist prevented him from taking it on.
+In 2013, Martin and Wythoff also used the Mellon funds to hire Travis Brown, who was then working at the Maryland Institute for Technology in the Humanities (MITH) and who had built the Shelley-Godwin Archive.
+Brown developed the back end of PPA 2.0, which allowed users to browse and search through its fully indexed content; the materials to that site were provided by HathiTrust.
+The data structure Brown built existed alongside a Drupal interface designed by Ben Johnston, who had consulted on the project since 2011 but whose work as an educational technologist prevented him from taking it on entirely.
 Johnston was an early collaborator in the Digital Humanities Initiative at Princeton.
-The PPA held its first advisory board meeting in 2013 and invited scholars of digital humanities and the history of versification to campus.
+The Mellon grant also funded the first PPA advisory board meeting in 2013 and invited scholars of digital humanities and the history of versification to campus to talk about possibilities.
+In those early days, just seeing page images of old books was enough to convince many scholars that the work of the PPA was worthwhile.

-As she reorganized the records and eliminated duplicates, Wilson also worked with Martin to identify records according to three categories: those that were part of Brogan’s original bibliography; those related to the pronunciation side of prosody that were part of Martin’s own additional research; and those that contained typographically unique material.
-Wilson then created “collections” that the site indexed, but as she worked, she became increasingly frustrated that each edit or correction required bothering Ben Johnston.
-She began to dream of a back end that she could access herself, add notes to, and track additions or deletions.
-She began to reimagine the front-end interface as well, and, along with Martin, wrote a proposal to redesign the website.
+As Wilson reorganized the records and eliminated duplicates, she also worked with Martin to identify records according to three categories: those that were part of Brogan’s original bibliography (which they called “Brogan”); those related to the pronunciation side of prosody that were part of Martin’s own additional research; and those that contained typographically unique material.
+Wilson then created “collections” that the site indexed.
+As she worked, she became increasingly frustrated that each edit or correction required bothering Ben Johnston to re-index the site; the structure prevented the primary researcher (Martin) to manipulate the data in the PPA without the involvement of Ben Johnston.
+Wilson and Martin began to dream of a back end that they could access themselves, add notes to, and track additions or deletions.
+Wilson began to reimagine the front-end interface as well, and, along with Martin, wrote a proposal to redesign the website.

 In 2016, the PPA redesign began—though slowly.
 Martin had devoted most of her time, since 2014, to the Center for Digital Humanities in her capacity as Faculty Director, pausing most of her own work on the PPA as Wilson worked to de-duplicate the records.
 By 2016, though the Center was still growing, the PPA partnered with the CDH to create the PPA 3.0.
-The site underwent an intense period of user experience testing over the course of 2017-2018, involving the members of the advisory board, who tested a beta version of the new site in May 2018.
-Mary Naydan took the lead as the project manager for the site as Meagan Wilson moved on to Ithaka S+R. Beginning in September 2018, Naydan worked closely with the CDH development team to complete the 3.0 version of the user front end and administrative back end; she has also been managing a team of undergraduate research assistants who are working to complete the editorial collections and to locate items cited in Brogan that are currently missing from the PPA.
-Their work is funded by grants from Princeton’s University Committee on Research in the Humanities and Social Sciences (UCRHSS) and a Data Set Curation grant from the CDH.
-In 2019, the PPA will renew talks with Gale to imagine finally integrating articles into the interface.
+The site underwent an intense period of user experience testing over the course of 2017-2018, involving the members of the new advisory board, whom Martin and Wilson brought to campus in order to test a beta version of the new site in May 2018.
+Mary Naydan took the lead as the project manager for the site as Meagan Wilson moved on to Ithaka S+R. Beginning in September 2018, Naydan worked closely with the CDH development team (Lead Developer Rebecca Koeser, Front-End Developer Nick Budak, UX Designers Xinyi Li and Gissoo Douradian) to complete the 3.0 version of the site, which officially launched in March 2019.
+As part of the site redesign, Naydan and Martin worked to re-categorize the collections, re-naming and re-assigning categories to the HathiTrust materials already in the site and adding additional collections in response to the advisory board’s suggestions.
+Naydan oversaw all aspects of the data work, renewing our agreement with HathiTrust and negotiating for a new agreement that would allow undergraduate researchers and others to use the data for non-expressive research purposes.
+During AY18-19, Naydan also managed a team of undergraduate research assistants who worked to assign works to the newly re-named editorial collections and to locate items cited in Brogan that were currently missing from the PPA and not in HathiTrust.
+Naydan arranged for Princeton-owned items to be digitized and worked with Rebecca Koeser to build the framework that would allow Princeton-digitized materials to live in the site alongside HathiTrust materials (though this part of the PPA is still a work in progress).
+The undergraduate students' work over the AY18-19 was funded by grants from Princeton’s University Committee on Research in the Humanities and Social Sciences (UCRHSS) and a Dataset Curation Grant from the CDH.
+As an outcome of this work, the PPA has published the Brogan spreadsheets as a dataset available for download on Zenodo.
+Because the PPA was an official CDH project, it underwent the process CDH innovated of “chartering”—essentially, project planning for the development cycle that outlined responsibilities for the data work, technical work, design testing, sustainability plan, and warranty.
+A less summarized version of the collaborative work between the CDH and Martin and Naydan can be found in the project charters, which you can download here.

 Despite the many changes to the Archive over the years, scholars have nevertheless found their way to its resources.
 Though certainly incomplete, here is a list of scholarly sources and media outlets who have mentioned the PPA over the past several years.